Skip to content

 Validation

-The resulting diagnostics are the stable diagnostics that editor clients and CLI tools usually care about.
+The final phase is Validated.
+DocumentValidator combines parse diagnostics, linking diagnostics, and custom validation checks into the diagnostics that editor clients and CLI tools care about.

-• completion or hover usually want at least linked references
+• completion and hover want at least linked references

 • rename and workspace navigation benefit from indexed references

-• published diagnostics normally correspond to the validated state
+• published diagnostics correspond to the validated state

 Workspace readiness versus document state